Who is Jake Orr?

 A culture-changer, creating a shift in society.

 My work in the arts is fuelled by the belief that we can change society through culture.
 Does society need to be changed, I hear you ask?
 I believe it does.
 I want the arts to be a vital lifeline as that of the NHS, libraries, post offices and doctor surgeries.

 Jake Orr is a Producer

-At present I am the Creative Producer with HOME Slough, a Creative People and Places project funded by Arts Council England.
+In 2023 I founded JOP Arts, a Midlands based producing company supporting artists and organisations based across the Midlands.
+I am also the Associate Producer at Nonsuch Studios, Nottingham.
+Before JOP Arts I was the Creative Producer with HOME Slough, a Creative People and Places project funded by Arts Council England.
 I have previously been Executive Producer with Le Gateau Chocolat and the Producer of Nottingham Playhouse, a 750 seat theatre in the heart of Nottingham city.
 I joined the Nottingham Playhouse team in October 2019 following two years of producing at the new writing venue Theatre503 in London.

 You can have a look at some of the other productions I have produced in a freelance capacity on the Portfolio page, including the award-winning BLUSH by Charlotte Josephine and No Miracles Here by The Letter Room.
 I’ve produced everything from festivals, site-specific circus, national tours and more.

 After ten years as the Artistic Director of A Younger Theatre, I passed on the reigns of the company that supports young emerging creatives to have their voices and work heard.
 It was an honour to be the founder of the company and to lead its work for so many years, supporting hundreds of young people in developing their creativity.

 For six years I co-directed and produced Incoming Festival with Eleanor Turney and David Byrne of New Diorama Theatre.
 The festival continues today and presents the best emerging theatre companies across the UK through its festival that tours to London, Manchester and Bristol.